fabianmartins/alienattack.workshop/README.md

 As you will need to run the application after fixing it (or now, just to check if it's really broken), here is the guidance for opening each one of the applications.

-For this part, you will use the environment that you cloned **into your local computer** on the step ["Clone the application repository - ON YOUR COMPUTER"](#config-cloneapprep).
+For this part, you will visit the `alienattack.application` folder in your environment.
+Let's access both applications:

 * **Manager console**: using your browser, visit the folder where you installed the application, and open **`./scoreboard/index.html`**.
 * **Game console**: using your browser, visit the folder where you installed the application, and open **`./game/index.html`**.